 How to Destroy the British Power in India: Hyder Ali's Views

-On the basis of a statement of Purnaiya, Colonel Marks Wills in his History of Mysore writes that in December 1781 Hyder Ali (r: 1761-1782) expressed regret for his war with the British.
-"It was about this period that Hyder being much indisposed, left entirely alone with his minister Purnaiya; he addressed to him in the following words", writes Wilks:
+Colonel Marks Wills documented in his History of Mysore that in December 1781, Hyder Ali (r: 1761-1782) expressed regret for his past battles with the British, based on a statement from Purnaiya.
+"It was about this period that Hyder being much indisposed, left entirely alone with his minister Purnaiya; he addressed to him in the following words", Wilks notes:

 "I have committed a great error, I have purchased a draught of Seandee at the price of a lac of pagodas.
 I shall pay dearly for my arrogance.
 Between me and the English there were perhaps mutual grounds of dissatisfaction but no sufficient cause for war and I might have made them my friends in spite of Muhammad Ali Khan Wallajah, the most treacherous of men.
 The defeat of many Baillies and Braithwaites will not destroy them.
 I can ruin their resources by land, but I can not dry up the sea and I must be first weary of a war in which I can gain nothing by fighting.
 I ought to have reflected that no man of commonsense will trust a Maratha and that they themselves do not expect to be trusted.
 I have been amused by idle expectations of a French force from Europe, but supposing it to arrive and to be successful here, I must go alone against the Marathas and incur the reproach of the French for distrusting them; for I dare not admit them in force to Mysore".

-According to this story, when Tipu was performing the last rites to his father's body, he came across a scrap of paper tucked into one corner of his turban, on which were written the following: "I have gained nothing by the war with the English, but am now alas! no longer alive.
+There is another account that suggests Hyder Ali, in his final message to Tipu Sultan, urged him to seek peace with the British.
+This story was found in a letter written by Srinivasa Rao, the Vakil of Sir Eyre Coote, to Thomas Graham, Persian Interpreter of Sir Eyre Coote on January 18, 1783.
+As per the tale, when Tipu was carrying out the last rites of his father, he noticed a scrap of paper tucked in the corner of his turban, which had the following words on it: "I have gained nothing by the war with the English, but am now alas! no longer alive.
 If you, through fear of disturbances in your own kingdom, repair thither, without having previously concluded peace with the English, they will certainly follow you and carry the war into your country.
 On this account, therefore, it is better first to make peace on whatever terms you can procure, and then go to your own country.
 There was sometime ago a person by name Srinivasa Rao, who came to confer with me from the part of the General [Sir Eyre Coote].
 Do you by means of him establish this channel of intercourse".